If you’re new to property, the terms freehold, 99-year, 999-year, and leasehold can be confusing. Let us break it down for you.

-Note that in any case, there are provisions that allow the government to reclaim the land for vital infrastructure or security purposes.
-If your house is in the way of a major highway, the fact that it’s freehold is not going to save it.
+There are provisions that allow the government to reclaim the land for vital infrastructure or security purposes.
+If your house is in the way of a major highway or a new underground MRT network, the fact that it holds freehold status isn’t going to save it.

 As a (very loose) rule of thumb, the initial sale price of a freehold unit (new sale) tends to be 10 to 15% higher compared to a leasehold unit in the same area.

 Now that’s out of the way, let’s look at the never-ending dispute of prices.